awesome-workshop/docker-singularity-hats/setup.md

 ## Docker installation

 To install Docker Community Edition on your Linux, Mac, or Windows 10 (Pro, Enterprise, and Education) machine follow the [instructions in the Docker docs](https://docs.docker.com/get-docker/).
 If you are using Windows 10 Home you will need to follow [this Docker doc](https://docs.docker.com/docker-for-windows/install-windows-home/).
-Fair warning, the Windows 10 Home installation is more involved and requires Windows Subsystem for Linux 2 (WSL2), among other intracacies.
+Fair warning, the Windows 10 Home installation is more involved and requires Windows Subsystem for Linux 2 (WSL2), among other intricacies.

 ## Docker Hub

-To signup for Docker Hub, follow the instructions [here](https://hub.docker.com/signup).
+To sign up for Docker Hub, follow the instructions [here](https://hub.docker.com/signup).

 ## Docker image pulls